Dr Brian O'Connor

 There are several factors that might give you an increased risk of COPD.
 But it is usually associated with long-term exposure of the lungs to harmful chemicals.
 Therefore, the common causes are:

-f you have COPD you may find that symptoms get worse over time during daily routines.
-Symptoms might get worse in a quick and sudden fashion, otherwise known as a ‘flare-up’ or an ‘exacerbation’.
+If you have COPD, you may find that symptoms get worse over time during daily routines.
+Symptoms might get worse quickly and suddenly, known as a ‘flare-up’ or an ‘exacerbation’.

 The common signs and symptoms of COPD are: